Published by Jeremy. Last Updated on June 19, 2021.

 The museum even has a few interactive pieces from 100+ years ago that help shed some light on just how revolutionary photography was when it was first introduced, and gives us a bit of reason to appreciate just how far we've come to where nearly everyone in the world can have a powerful camera right in their pocket.

 In 2017, the Photo Antiquities Museum expanded to add a space for limited run photography shows on the first floor.
-The first exhibit of this new space opened in July 2017 and features the largest collection of Abraham Lincoln photos ever assembled!
+The first exhibit of this new space opened in July of the same year and featured the largest collection of Abraham Lincoln photos ever assembled!

-Going beyond the photos, which number about 200 in total, the exhibit also features a chronology of Lincoln's life and has many other items of historical significance- making this one of the most impressive Lincoln collections you'll ever see.
+Going beyond the photos, which number about 200 in total, the exhibit also featured a chronology of Lincoln's life and has many other items of historical significance- making this one of the most impressive Lincoln collections you'll ever see.
+Subsequent shows after this one were just as impressive in their depth of covering the topic, so you'll do well to ask if one is open when visiting.

-The current Lincoln exhibit is planned to run through early 2018, giving ample time for all to visit.
-It is worth noting, however, that the limited run exhibit is run on a separate ticket from the main photography museum.
-Visitors should note if they want to see the main museum, the Lincoln exhibit, or both when visiting so the owners (who are also the guides) can arrange tours properly.
-Individual tickets for each space run $10 and the combo ticket is $15 per person.
+It is worth noting, however, that the limited run exhibits are typically run on a separate ticket from the main photography museum.
+Visitors should note if they want to see the main museum, any special exhibit (if present), or both when visiting so the owners (who are also the guides) can arrange tours properly.

 Overall, the Photo Antiquities Museum is a true gem in Pittsburgh's North Side, and its collection joins the likes of Randyland, Bicycle Heaven, and Johnny Angel's as being a must-see in the neighborhood.